sahilrajput03/sahilrajput03.github.io/more/cmd vs linux.md

 # /h is a switch for copying hidden and system files too.

 CREATE FILE:
-echo ## >> newemptyfile1
+$ echo ## >> newemptyfile1

 DELETE FILE/S:
-del <file/files/*> (removes files, not folders)
+$ del <file/files/*> (removes files, not folders)

-DELETE FOLDER/S, empty folder: rmdir /q /s <folder/folders/		# {* not supported}
+DELETE FOLDER/S, empty folder:
+$ rmdir /q /s <folder/folders/
+# deletes the folder that is passed(including its content completely)
+## {* not supported}
+### /s => /S      Removes all directories and files in the specified directory in addition to the directory itself.
+Used to remove a directory tree.
+#### /q => Quiet mode, do not ask if ok to remove a directory tree with /s

-rmdir /q /s . # deletes everything in the current directory.
+$ rmdir /q /s .
+# Deletes everything in the current directory.
-NOTE: You must use it in the way below, and notice the || in the end to follow any command further, as && doesn\'t work for this command to write any follow-up command. cd temp-generatemd-dontdelete && rmdir /q /s . ||
+# NOTE: You can also use it in the way below, and notice the || in the end to follow any command further, as && doesn\'t work for this command to write any follow-up command.

-create folder:
+$ cd temp-generatemd-dontdelete && rmdir /q /s . ||

+_
+CREATE FOLDER:
 mkdir <folder-name>

 PAUSE BATCH FILE AFTER EXECUTION: